 44. Does it help to have paid back the tax?

 It helps a great deal.
 When imposing sentence the Court is required to take into account any efforts by the defendant to make restitution or amends.
 Where the IRD and the general population of taxpayers are concerned, that means paying the tax that was evaded.
-It also helps if use of money interest has been paid.
+It also helps if use of money interest has been paid although this strictly speaking not the sum that is considered when reparation and amends are in issue.
 The Courts give sentencing credits for various matters and this is one of them, although you must accept that there is also the view that by paying back the tax you are simply doing what ought to have been done in the first place.

 45. Can I get legal aid for a tax prosecution?

 If you meet the criteria for legal aid it can be available for the defence of tax charges.
 However, Geoff Clews does not accept legal aid briefs.